If you’re in search of a cheap, prebuilt streaming PC then you’ve come to the right place.

 Overall, It’s a great value system with a sleek and stylish exterior.

-Our next iBUYPOWER PC on the list steps up the power with a 6-core AMD Ryzen 5 3600 3.6GHz processer, 8GB of DDR4 RAM, and a 240GB SSD.
-It also comes with a much-improved AMD Radeon RX 5500 XT GPU to make it a viable performer in the 1080p budget space.
+Our next iBUYPOWER PC on the list steps up the power with a 10th Gen Intel i5-10400F processor 3.1GHz processer, 8GB of DDR4 RAM, and a 240GB SSD.
+It also comes with a much-improved NVIDIA GeForce GTX 1650 to make it a viable performer in the 1080p budget space.

-With this model, you’re getting a slightly larger Trace 4 9310 case to house all the internal components.
-The inside layout is well designed and offers great airflow for filters on the vents.
+With this model, you’re getting a slightly larger Theraltake case to house all of the internal components.
+The inside layout is well designed and offers great airflow for filters on vents.
 There’s also plenty of room for additional storage due to having seven expansion slots and 3x internal bays.

-As you can see from the picture, the design is very similar to the Element Mini 9300.
+As you can see, the design is very similar to the Element Mini 9300.
 A few easily accessible I/O’s position on the top, and the side glass panels allow you to admire the five large RGB fans.
-One noticeable difference is that there are two customizable RGB strips on the front of the case.
+One noticeable difference is that there are two angled bezels on the front of the case.

-Overall, if you’re searching for a cheap, prebuilt PC that’s suitable for gaming or streaming, it’s a steal for the price.
+Overall, if you’re searching for a cheap, prebuilt PC that’s suitable for gaming or streaming, you can’t go wrong with the price.

 7. Cyberpower Gamer Xtreme PC